mrakgr/The-Spiral-Language/readme.md

 [SNAIL](https://openreview.net/forum?id=B1DmUzWAW) and [temporal convolution](https://arxiv.org/abs/1803.01271) architectures have especially good training properties due to ability to easily propagate gradients.
 Those general architectures would also benefit greatly for having flexible and fast matrix multiply and convolutional kernels that are not offered by the Cuda libraries.

-This makes the case for why ML libraries should offer their own matrix multiply primitive - based on the understanding and the knowledge accumulated during the past few years, it seems incresingly credible that the ideal nets are those that do a large number of small operations with numerious residual connections that stretch deep both into time and space.
+This makes the case for why ML libraries should offer their own matrix multiply primitive - based on the understanding and the knowledge accumulated during the past few years, it seems increasingly credible that the ideal nets are those that do a large number of small operations with numerous residual connections that stretch deep both into time and space.

 As the author does not need such networks quite yet, he is content to leave that work for the future.